Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 TCU Stats and Trends

-- TCU has two wins against the spread in nine games this year.
+- TCU has two wins against the spread in nine games this season.

-- This year, the Horned Frogs are winless ATS when entering a game as an underdog of 13.5 points or more.
+- The Horned Frogs have been underdogs by 13 points or more one time this season and have not covered the spread once.

-- TCU has eclipsed the over/under in 62.5% of its opportunities this year (five times over eight games with a set point total).
+- TCU's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).

-- TCU is 2-5 against the spread and 4-4 overall when the team records more than 16.3 points.
+- TCU is 2-5 against the spread and 4-4 overall in games when it puts up more than 16.3 points.

 - This year the Horned Frogs have turned the ball over 13 times, while the Cowboys have forced 13 turnovers.